Cloudstrucc/Public/docs/architecture-outline.md

 Web API security in Power Pages involves authentication and authorization mechanisms to control access to data and operations.
 This ensures that API calls are secure and that only authorized applications can interact with the data.

 ## 11. SDLC / ALM Using Azure DevOps
+This section outlines the software development lifecycle (SDLC) and application lifecycle management (ALM) practices using Azure DevOps.

 ### 11.1 Azure DevOps Overview
 Azure DevOps provides tools for managing the Software Development Lifecycle (SDLC) and Application Lifecycle Management (ALM).
 It integrates with Power Platform to facilitate version control, build automation, and continuous integration and deployment (CI/CD).